GENERAL COMPLAINT PROCEDURES & DISCIPLINARY POLICY

 5.1 Persons who may be questioned as part of the investigation of a complaint

-must feel that they are being treated fairly, that they will have the opportunity to put their case and that a friend, relative or representative may accompany them at any stage.
-There is a crucial balance to be maintained between supporting the individual so that his/her rights are maintained and reputation protected, and investigating a complaint thoroughly and impartially.
+must feel that they are being treated fairly, that they will have the opportunity to present their case and that a friend, relative or representative may accompany them at any stage.
+There is a crucial balance to be maintained between supporting the individual so that their rights are maintained and reputation protected, and investigating a complaint thoroughly and impartially.

 5.2 The complaints procedure is distinct from formal disciplinary proceedings